uchicago-cs/chiwebsite/chisubmit/students.rst

 Once you've done that, just re-submit *after* the deadline, and chisubmit will apply the necessary extensions.

+The above command may even work *after* the deadline: if the graders haven't actually started grading your code, chisubmit will still allow you to cancel your submission, even if the deadline has passed.
+However, if you plan to resubmit after the deadline, you should always aim to cancel your submission before the deadline.

-On the other hand, if you made a submission before the deadline, and then try to either re-submit or cancel the submission *after* the deadline, chisubmit will not allow you to do this.
+If you try to cancel it after the deadline, and the graders have started grading your code, chisubmit will not allow you to cancel your submission.
 You will need to ask an instructor to cancel your submission manually, which may involve having to tell the graders to discard any grading they have already done on your submission.
 This is very inconvenient to the graders, so please try to avoid getting into this situation.